h5bp/server-configs-nginx/doc/h5bp.md

 ### cache-busting.conf

-Url based cache busting.
+URL-based cache busting.
 This will route all requests of the form `/css/style.20120716.css` to `/css/style.css`

-Note that this file cannot/should not be used if any other location directives use the same/overlapping url patterns.
+Note that this file cannot/should not be used if any other location directives use the same/overlapping URL patterns.

 ### cross-domain-fonts.conf

 This file contains headers for allowing cross-domain webfont requests.

-Note that this file cannot/should not be used if any other location directives use the same/overlapping url patterns.
+Note that this file cannot/should not be used if any other location directives use the same/overlapping URL patterns.

 ### expires.conf

 This file contains some typical expire rules for use with static files.

-Note that this file cannot/should not be used if any other location directives use the same/overlapping url patterns.
+Note that this file cannot/should not be used if any other location directives use the same/overlapping URL patterns.

 ### protect-system-files.conf